 McIntosh: They’ve been a tremendous help with this.
 JEDI helped us secure some of the necessary financing for the training course’s launch, promoted the program in First Nations circles, and played a role in recruiting for the first class.
 They’ve really helped us connect with those First Nations communities.

 The goal of PLATO is to be owned, operated, and staffed by aboriginals.
-I own it now but the intention is to find partners within the aboriginal community to take over its ownership and leadership.
+I own it now but the intention is to find partners within the aboriginal community to take over ownership and leadership.
 I already have a company, and PQA is currently enjoying some record-setting months.
 That will keep me busy enough so I want to hand PLATO over to others at some point.

 McIntosh: We certainly have our challenges, but we can’t simply complain about them.
-There ARE people here that are willing to work with you to help you succeed.
+There are people here that are willing to work with you to see you succeed.
 There is a great workforce here, and it’s on us to find new ways to best leverage it.
 We need to get over our negativity; a ‘the sky is falling’ attitude is something we simply can’t afford to let take hold here.

-People in NB are open so don’t be afraid to talk to them.
 Don’t be afraid to ask for advice.
 I should stress though, be specific when you ask.
 Don’t waste people’s time with bad questions.
 Don’t ask “how do I start a business?” ask things like “how do I get into the Toronto market?”
 Ask for help when you know exactly what you need.

 ONB: What would you say is a key advantage of doing business from New Brunswick?